zardosht/hodaie.com/_posts/english/2013-04-02-issue-report-classification.markdown

 ---
 layout: post
-title:  "Classification of issue reports into bug report of feature request"
+title:  "Bug report or feature request?"
 date:   2013-04-02 12:27:01

 categories: blog cs
 ---

+Classification of issue reports into bug report or feature request.

 More than 30 percent of the bug reports are feature requests ==> Automatically detecting if it is bug or a feature request.